dyeoman2/hackathon/docs/SENTRY_SETUP.md

-**What it tracks**: Unhandled errors, exceptions, and manually captured errors from both client and server **Client-side**: Captures React component errors, promise rejections, and manual error captures **Server-side**: Captures errors in server functions, API routes, and Convex operations
+**What it tracks**: Unhandled errors, exceptions, and manually captured errors from both client and server **Client-side**: Captures React component errors, promise rejections, and manual error captures **Server-side**: Captures errors in server functions and API routes

 ### 📊 Performance Tracing